A SHORT FISHY AUTUMN TOUR OF THE ALGARVE IN COVID TIMES

 +351 969 211 962

-Set on the fairly new wooden promenade, on the great beach at Praia da Rocha, serving excellent fish, seafood, rice dishes and cocktails.
+This Restaurant is set on a fairly new wooden promenade on the beach at Praia da Rocha.
+It serves fish, seafood, rice dishes, and cocktails.
 The sunset across the beach in the evening is stunning.
 The service was friendly and entertaining.

 Lulinhas (baby squid) with chips